Hihaj/Boxofon/README.md

 ## TODO

-- Verify private phone numbers using either the user's own Twilio number or Twilio's "OutgoingCallerId" resource.
-Both of these options would incur no cost to Boxofon when verifying numbers.

-- Use the per-number authKey when authenticating requests from Twilio.

 - Use async in modules that perform long-running tasks (such as calls to Twilio).

 - Split the solution into two web apps; one for the public management portal